Harrison25000/Creating_a_local_server.rb/README.md

 2. Initiate gemfile which includes => "gem 'sinatra'" => run "bundle install".

-3. Create a controller for the routing, in this example an app.rb.
+3. Create a controller for the routing, in this example an 'app.rb'.

 4. Create a 'views' directory and inside of that create an 'erb' file.